quicwg/base-drafts/draft-ietf-quic-invariants.md

 It is possible that middleboxes could use traits of a specific version of QUIC and assume that when other versions of QUIC exhibit similar traits the same underlying semantic is being expressed.
-There are potentially many such traits (see {{bad-assumptions}}).
+There are potentially many such traits;
+see {{bad-assumptions}}.
 Some effort has been made to either eliminate or obscure some observable traits in QUIC version 1, but many of these remain.
 Other QUIC versions might make different design decisions and so exhibit different traits.